-University of Richmond freshmen arrive with record-breaking selectivity, diversity, international backgrounds; two have performed at Carnegie Hall.
+University of Richmond freshmen arrive with record-breaking selectivity, online diversity, medications international backgrounds; two have performed at Carnegie Hall.

 Richmond recorded another record-breaking year of admission applications, which increased 9 percent over 2011, to 10,232.